MiChiesa/MiChiesa.github.io/README.md

          <p>I am a freshman at Bob Jones University studying computer science with a minor in
             mathematics.
 I work for the Computer Science department as a lab monitor.</p>
          <p>
-            This is a funny video of my friend: <a href="https://youtu.be/dQw4w9WgXcQ">website</a>
+            This is one of my favorite videos: <a href="https://youtu.be/dQw4w9WgXcQ">website</a>
          </p>
          <p>
             I enjoy listening to podcasts and having deep conversations.